 RIBA part 1 and part 2 architect jobs: how to get one

 Paul King is quite clear that the process of becoming an architect in the UK takes commitment and, as a qualified architect with 20 years’ experience and as director of his own architectural practice, he should know.
-‘Early on at university, you appreciate it is going to take a long time before you qualify – seven years – and you must be committed from the outset,’ he recalls.
-‘In my first year, there were 70 students who started the course and only 15 who continued through to part 3.’
+‘Early on, you appreciate it is going to take a long time before you qualify and you must be committed from the outset,’ he recalls.
+‘In my first year at university, there were 70 students who started the course and only 15 who continued through to part 3.’

 It doesn’t stop there either: ‘Once qualified, to retain your chartered status you need to complete training every year.
 To be successful, it takes a lot of hard work and determination.
 I spend many late nights in the office, but architecture is wonderful and a career I feel very passionate about.’
-Find out more about the process of becoming an architect in the UK.
+Find out more about the process of becoming an architect in the UK (including the new apprenticeship routes

 TARGETjobs asked him for his advice on getting that part 1 or 2 placement and his insights into having a successful career.